pagefaultgames/pokerogue-locales/README.md

 ### Present in game code but disabled

-- ca-ES - Catalan *(Removed because not yet translated enough)*
+- ca-ES - Catalan *(Removed because not yet translated enough, needs help)*

 ### Pending
-*Waiting for them to be more complete*
+*Waiting for them to be more complete, needs help*

 - da - Danish
 - he - Hebrew *(Note: The game needs to be properly compatible with right-to-left languages before being implemented)*